tagspaces/documentation/docs/web-clipper.md

 ---
 title: Web clipping - collect everything online
+tags: [tutorial]
 ---

-import { ProFeature, CenteredImage } from '@site/src/components/CommonBlocks';
+import { ProFeature, CenteredImage, CenteredVideo } from '@site/src/components/CommonBlocks';

-## Introduction

 In order to provide an easy way to collect web content such as web pages, articles, PDF-documents, bookmarks, places and screenshots, we have created the TagSpaces Web Clipper browser extension.

 ## Basic features

-The browser extensions are available for [Chrome](https://chrome.google.com/webstore/detail/tagspaces-web-clipper/ldalmgifdlgpiiadeccbcjojljeanhjk) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tagspaces/).
-Both extensions have the following functionalities:
+The extension is available for [Chrome](https://chrome.google.com/webstore/detail/tagspaces-web-clipper/ldalmgifdlgpiiadeccbcjojljeanhjk), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tagspaces/) and [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/tagspaces-web-clipper/dinjgbhjngaockabnagbonbfinanjpdn) browsers and have the following basic functionalities:

 - Saving the current webpage as a single file including the embedded images and styling information in HTML format.
 Here the extension supports two modes.
 The default one is called **simplified**, where TagSpaces uses a [library](https://github.com/mozilla/readability) for automatic extraction of the webpage's main content without any clutter of adds or navigation.
 This is very useful clipping articles for example.
 The second one is called **full**.
 Here the extension tries to save all the original text and image content of the webpage.
 - On Chrome we support an additional file format called MHTML, which is preserving the original look and feel of the web page as much as possible.